TACC/coe-332-sp23/docs/unit10/integration_testing.rst

 * The response can be decoded to a Python dictionary
 * Each element of the decoded list is a Python dictionary
 * Each dictionary in the result has two keys
-* Verify that the type of each key’s value is correct
+* Verify that the type of each key's value is correct

 Remember, your services should be running and as much as possible, functional tests should be testing the end-to-end functionality of your entire app.